datadrivers/mlflow_getting_started/README.md

 * a database as well as a connector (e.g. sqlite)

 Note that a database is not mandatory for tracking.
 If not specified, mlflow will create a specific folder strucure on the disk instead.
 However, using the Model Registry is not possible in that case.

-### Requirements

-Python 3.8 and requirements.txt

 #### Pyspark Serving